-I recently started a new blog series answering common home building questions.
+I started a blog series answering common home building questions.
 My goal is to provide you with a quick answer (300 words or less!) to a common question and when I can, give you resources to find more information on the topic.
-Many of the FAQs I cover are (buried) in other (longer) posts but this will be a quick resource for you!

 Today I’m answering the question – When do I close my construction loan?